sunnypilot/sunnypilot/README.md

 We welcome both pull requests and issues on GitHub.
 Bug fixes are encouraged.

-Pull requests should be against the most current `develop-full` branch.
+Pull requests should be against the most current `prod-full` branch.

 🏆 Special Thanks
 ---